zilishen/documentation/content/nginx-one/how-to/data-plane-keys/create-manage-data-plane-keys.md

 ## Delete a data plane key

 Before you can delete a key, it must be expired or revoked.
-You can revoke a key either through the NGINX One console, as explained above, or by using the REST API.
+You can revoke a key either through the NGINX One Console, as explained above, or by using the REST API.
 Once deleted, all information about the data plane key is permanently removed.

 1. On the left menu, select **Data Plane Keys**.
 2. Find the key you want to revoke in the list of expired or revoked keys.